PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

   - On click of `Reopen` action, shows confirmation dialog.
 - Shows tasks count in table header.
 - On click of task, opens view dialog of that task.
+- User can not able to add Notes or Chat for Done task

 ### UI Rule
 Mockup [See this](https://drive.google.com/file/d/1Lo-glheCiAtCksWt8vsdfrMtN8KfrwRV/view?usp=sharing)